Braante/API_scraper/README.md

     > For restore data, you can use this command on backup machine : `borg extract --dry-run -v --list backup_data/::[m_d_y]` with the correct information date.

     > For more information on backup, you can use this command on backup machine : `borg info /backup_data::[m_d_y]` with the correct information date.

+- Update data now
+    > If you want to update the data on the api at the moment without waiting automatic launch (at 4 am by default).
+You can launch `import_data.sh` in mongodb machine and after launch `scraper.sh` on scraper machine.

+- Monitoring (NetData)
+    > You can access on all machines at NetData Website interface on IP:19999

 ---